 Like the two I/O classes, the DatabaseManager class handles shapes from input and output sources.
 The DatabaseManager has a dbPolygon, which holds the information represented in PolygonDrawer for DatabaseManager to convert into a SQLite entry or vice-versa.
 The DatabaseManager makes extensive use of SQLAlchemy, which encapsulates SQLite queries and management by providing an object oriented interface consistent with the rest of the class structure.
 When the user saves shapes to the database, the PolygonList class will pass the relevant information over to DatabaseManager for saving.
 Likewise, when the user loads shapes from the database, DatabaseManager will pass the shapes’ information to PolygonList, who will then save the data for local use.
 The DatabaseManager saves all entries onto a database where any researcher can access to download or upload their own shape files.

-Unlike the previously mentioned classes, the Calipso directly interfaces with the user.
-The Calipso class displays the graphical user interface (GUI).
+Unlike the previously mentioned classes, the Calipso class file directly interfaces with the user.
+The Calipso class file displays the graphical user interface (GUI).
 The GUI displays CALIPSO data, the different CALIPSO data plots, and the shapes the user has drawn or loaded.
-The Calipso class has a PolygonList which maintains all the shapes drawn and interfaces with local and database I/O for saving and loading shapes.
+The Calipso class file has a PolygonList which maintains all the shapes drawn and interfaces with local and database I/O for saving and loading shapes.
 Here, the user can draw shapes, zoom in the plot, pan around the plot, and saving and loading shapes.
-Additionally, the Calipso class interfaces with other auxiliary classes not displayed in Figure 1.
+Additionally, the Calipso class file interfaces with other auxiliary classes not displayed in Figure 1.
 These ancillary classes read the HDF data, draws the appropriate plot onto the screen, and populates the screen with menus, buttons, and toolbars for the user to use.
-Since the Calipso class is responsible for displaying the graphics of the program to the user, it is also responsible for booting the program upon launch.
+Since the Calipso class file is responsible for displaying the graphics of the program to the user, it is also responsible for booting the program upon launch.

 The entire program was written in Python 2.7.
 The CALIPSO visualization tool relies on several Python libraries and dependencies.
 The GUI utilizes the Tkinter library to draw shapes and display interface objects on the screen.
 For line calculations in shape drawing, the program used numpy methods.
 Database management relies on functions supplied by SQLAlchemy.
 The program imports ccplot and matplotlib to read CALIPSO HDF files and plot the data onto the screen.
 During development, the program was written using the Anaconda Python distribution, as it natively includes Tkinter and numpy.
 However, the standard Python distribution can be used so long as the required dependencies are installed.